navh/postal-parser/README.md

 Currently, our solution is not scalable since  we have not been able to successfully parallelize the data during training on the GCP cluster.
 There are two main steps in order to train in distributed way:
 - configure the gcp infrastructure for training-two options:

-     - build a cluster with multiple preemtiple workers (Async parameter server architecture)
+     - build a cluster with multiple preemtiple workers (async parameter server architecture)
      - build a single VM instance with multiple core and multiple GPUs (syn Allreduce architecture)
 - Call the distribution strategy API on the tensorflow code